JaseungKu/Klayout-JK/README.md

 ## Useful python codes and macros in Klayout for drawing superconducting circuits

 Here I keep python codes and macros for Klayout that I used in designing a photomask layout.
 The general design rule in creating a mask using Klayout is decribed in *chip_design_run.odt*.
-Below, I explain how to use PCells and macros.
+Below, I explain how to use PCells.

 ### Installing
 1. Download *Klayout-JK.zip* and uncompress it.